ItamarFriedman/Hackathon-2024-gradio/README.md

 <h2>Can i run it myself?</h2>
-You can run it locally on your machine, or use ngrok to tunnel it to a public URL.
-Note that you must insert a valid OpenAI API key for the app to run.
+You can run MIND CANVAS locally on your machine or use ngrok to tunnel it to a public URL.
+Note that you'll need to insert a valid OpenAI API key for the app to function.